kkredit/gvsu-acs/README.md

 If you are a current GVSU student, remember to maintain academic honesty.

 ## Class list

-To interpret the numbers:
+In case you're familiar with GVSU class numbers, the names correspond to the following classes

-- CIS 656: Distributed Systems
+- `distributed_systems`: CIS 656
-- CIS 673: Database Design
+- `database_design`: CIS 673